Hemp seeds as food

 - Growing industrial hemp – Ministry of Health website

-- The application made to allow hemp seed as food – Food Standards Australia New Zealand website
+- Proposal to allow hemp seed as food – Food Standards Australia New Zealand website

 Who to contact